MitchellSoftTechnology/mitchellsoft/README.md

 The Applications section has navigation across the top, cards containing information about the relevant application with an image at the top, information in the middle and with links below that on each respective card.

-Each card is injected into the page via JavaScript giving the website owner a simple way to expand this section without hard coding in the Html.
+Each card is injected into the page via JavaScript makeing the site scalable without hard coding in the Html.

 ### Websites:
 The Websites section has navigation across the top, cards containing information about the relevant websites with an image at the top, URL information below that, and respective site information at the bottom, each card can be clicked the user will then be take to the respective website of choice in a separate window.

-Each card is injected into the page via JavaScript giving the website owner a simple way to expand this section without hard coding in the Html.
+Each card is injected into the page via JavaScript makeing the site scalable without hard coding in the Html.

 ### Contact: